PhantomMike/100-days-of-code/log.md

 **Thoughts:** Took a lot longer than expected just to get everything set up, still learning.
 Looking forward to learning html/css and beyond!

 **Link to work:** Nothing yet!

+### Day 1: January 9, 2017

+**Today's Progress**: Ran through first 20 challenges on FCC, HTML5 and CSS.
+Also wrote some Java code to verify school final questions.

+**Thoughts:** Some of the html in the tool did not render properly.
+Had to mess around with it and used some workarounds.
+Similar problem in IE though.

+**Link to work:** Nothing in github yet!
 <!--
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)